viamrobotics/docs/docs/operate/get-started/other-hardware/_index.md

 ---
+title: "Integrate other physical or virtual hardware"
 linkTitle: "Integrate other hardware"
-title: "Integrate other hardware"
 weight: 30
 layout: "docs"
 type: "docs"
 no_list: true
-description: "Add support for more hardware to the Viam ecosystem."
+description: "Add support for more physical or virtual hardware to the Viam ecosystem."
 ---

-If your hardware is not [already supported](../supported-hardware/) by an existing {{< glossary_tooltip term_id="module" text="module" >}}, you can create a new module to add support for it.
+If your physical or virtual hardware is not [already supported](../supported-hardware/) by an existing {{< glossary_tooltip term_id="module" text="module" >}}, you can create a new module to add support for it.
 You can keep the module private or share it with your organization or the public.
 You can use built-in tools to manage versioning and deployment to machines as you iterate on your module.

+This page provides instructions for writing and uploading a module in Python or Go.

 {{% alert title="In this page" color="info" %}}